svtk/AtomicKotlinCourse/Introduction to Objects/Lists/Exercise 1/task.md

 ## Lists (#1)

-The Kotlin standard library contains many functions that work with `Lists`.
+The Kotlin standard library contains many functions that work with `List`s.
 It's educational to implement some of them by hand.

 Write a function `findMax()` that finds the maximum value in a `List` of